Thai city buildings. Two different jobs: researching the market and closing the sale

 Property Research vs Real Estate Agent: Two Different Jobs, One Decision

 A real estate agent closes a deal.
 Property research decides whether the deal should close at all.
-Confusing those two jobs is how I almost paid 3.4M THB for a 45m² Chiang Mai unit with a 340,000 THB hidden agency fee.
-The agent was doing his job — closing.
-The job I needed done — independent underwriting — wasn't on his desk and was never going to be.
+Confusing those two jobs is how I almost paid 3.4M THB for a 45m² Chiang Mai unit carrying a 340,000 THB agency fee I hadn't priced in.
+The agent was doing his job.
+Closing.
+The job I needed done, independent underwriting, wasn't on his desk and was never going to be.
 This page is the category-defining split foreign buyers in Thailand need to understand before they hire anyone.

 The two jobs are not the same job